 - (1) Valves and pipe fittings made of cast iron with an elongation of 12 % or above can be used for valves and pipe fittings in the piping system with a design temperature of 350 °C or less.
-(2021) - (2) Valves and pipe fittings made of cast iron with an elongation of less than 12% are not to be used for the following piping system. - (A) Ship-side valves and fittings. - (B) Valves fitted on the collision bulkhead. - (C) Valves fitted on the external wall of fuel tanks and subjected to the static head of internal fluid. - (D) Valves and pipe fittings for boiler blow-off piping. - (E) Valves fitted on shore connection for cargo pipings of inflammable liquid. - (F) Valves and pipe fittings for piping liable to be subjected to water hammer, excessive strain or vibration. - (G) Valves and pipe fittings whose design temperature exceeds 220 °C. - (H) Valves and pipe fittings used for pipes of Class II. - (I) Valves and pipe fittings for clean ballast piping systems which penetrate cargo oil tanks and reach the forepeak tank. - (J) Valves and pipe fittings used for cargo oil pipelines exceeding design pressure of 1.6 MPa. - (3) Cast iron products are not to be used for valves and pipe fittings in the piping system belonging to Class I, unless specially approved by the Society.
+(2021) - (2) Valves and pipe fittings made of cast iron with an elongation of less than 12 % are not to be used for the following piping system. - (A) Ship-side valves and fittings. - (B) Valves fitted on the collision bulkhead. - (C) Valves fitted on the external wall of fuel oil tanks, lubricating oil tanks and other flammable oil tanks under the static head of internal fluid.
+(2024) - (D) Valves and pipe fittings for boiler blow-off piping. - (E) Valves fitted on shore connection for cargo pipings of inflammable liquid. - (F) Valves and pipe fittings for piping liable to be subjected to water hammer, excessive strain - (G) Valves and pipe fittings whose design temperature exceeds 220 °C. - (H) Valves and pipe fittings used for pipes of Class II. - (I) Valves and pipe fittings for clean ballast piping systems which penetrate cargo oil tanks and reach the forepeak tank. - (J) Valves and pipe fittings used for cargo oil pipelines exceeding design pressure of 1.6 MPa. - (3) Cast iron products are not to be used for valves and pipe fittings in the piping system belonging to Class I, unless specially approved by the Society.